New York State Insurance Requirements

 - 1. Your motorcycle must have insurance coverage any time it is operated on a public road or highway.
 Unlike most other motor vehicles, motorcycles are registered for one year rather than two, and all motorcycle registrations expire on April 30.
 Also, you can terminate your motorcycle liability insurance without surrendering the plate at a DMV office.
 This makes it easier to put the motorcycle back on the road after winter storage.
 However, under no circumstances may your motorcycle operate on public highways without liability coverage in effect.

-- 3. Electronic NYS Insurance ID Cards may not be used for the following:
+- 3. Electronic NY State Insurance ID Cards may not be used for the following:

 - All Owned Vehicles (AOV)